NimaTorbati/BaslerCamAndYolo/README.md

 # BaslerCamAndYolo
-Run Basler camera and Yolov8 Deep neural network on different platforms, Intel CPU, Intel UHD GPU, Nvidiea GPU and jetson nano.
+Run Basler camera and Yolov8 Deep neural network on different platforms, Intel CPU, Intel UHD GPU, Nvidia GPU, and jetson nano.
 ## Specs1
-This notebook includes different acquisition specs of Camera including frame rate, brightness adjustment and ...
+This notebook includes different acquisition specs of the Camera including frame rate, brightness adjustment and ...
 ## YoloSpeedTest
 This notebook compares the performance of yolov8n on:
 1. Intel Core i7 CPU  i7-8550U 1.80GHz
-2. Intel uhd 620 graphic gpu
+2. Intel UHD 620 graphic GPU
 3. Nvidia GPU Geforce MX150 4G

-**Note**: that you should export model to openvino to get best results for Intel processors.
+**Note**: you should export the model to Openvino to get the best results for Intel processors.

 Based on my results

   Rank1: Yolov8n model with Nvidia GPU =  25.65 FPS

-  Rank2: openvino model with Intel uhd 620 GPU =  11.98 FPS
+  Rank2: opening model with Intel UHD 620 GPU =  11.98 FPS

   Rank3: openvino model with CPU =  7.08 FPS